retrocomputacion/retrobbs/readme.md

 ### **v0.2x** (In development):
   __New features__:
   - **SLIDESHOW** now supports SID files
-  - **WEATHER** plugin, display current weather and forecast for the next 2-3 days.
+  - **WEATHER** plugin, display the current weather and forecast for the next 2-3 days.
   - BBS version and host OS are shown after the welcome message.
   - Total BBS uptime is saved in the database.
 Session uptime is available as an attribute of the BBS class.
   - Total data transferred for each user account is saved in the database.